martindevans/martindevans.me/_posts/2021-12-30-2021-Retrospective.md

 Way back in 2018 I developed Toast in Visual Basic 6 - this was one of my earliest games which was genuinely fun and had other people playing it.
 For years I thought I had lost the source code when the hard drive in our family PC died but earlier this year I found a copy of it on an ancient backup drive!
 To ensure it never gets lost again, the source code is now [on GitHub](https://github.com/martindevans/VBToast) along with a [downloadable binary](https://github.com/martindevans/VBToast/releases/tag/1.0.0).

-I found this immediately after finishing PicoToast, so the similar floaty movement in PicoToast is entirely from reverse engineering the precompiled VBToast version I still had a copy of.
+I found this immediately after finishing PicoToast, so the similar floaty movement in PicoToast is entirely from reverse engineering the compiled VBToast version I still had a copy of.

 ## Saturn's Envy